 - Evening hours for personal meetings

-- Fully licensed in New York and New Jersey, and all federal courts as well
+- Fully licensed representation in New York and New Jersey, and all federal courts as well

 For the best criminal defense in Wayne, Paterson, Passaic County and all of New Jersey, contact Joel Bacher at The Law Offices of Joel M. Bacher for a free consultation.
-Telephone 877-217-6903 or click to send an email.
+Telephone 877-217-6903 or contact us online.
 All consultations and written correspondences will be kept strictly confidential.